 What backup system and emergency plan is best suited for your critical power system.

-After completion of this course, the participant will understand:
+After completion of this course, the participant will:

 All Electrical Maintenance Personnel in:

 Emergency Generators & Standby Power Systems - Installation, Testing, Troubleshooting and Maintenance

 1. Introduction To Generators

 3. Generator Types and Construction